 No more rolling yourself under the car on a skateboard just to hit your head on the bumper (like sitcoms seem to think is funny).

 5. Turn a 2 Car Garage into a 3 Car Garage

-With our mechanical and electric garage lifts, you can store two cars on top of each other, safely.
+With our mechanical and electric garage lifts, you can store two cars on top of each other safely.
 Yes – that can be done.

 Even if you have a two-car garage and only have two cars, getting a garage lift opens up all that extra floor space.

-Always wanted a home gym?
+Have you always wanted a home gym?
 Voila, now you have room!

 Making Your Garage Space Work for You